przemwo/js-blog-project/pages/2019-05-25-gently-introduction-to-react-hooks-part-2/index.md

 ## But I still do not understand these delights

 I understand you perfectly.
 I had the same myself.
-What's all this fuss about React Hooks about?
+What's all this fuss about React Hooks?
 Why learn a new syntax since the result is exactly the same as before?

-However, if you stay with me in the next part of **Gently intorduction to React Hooks** you should have the first moment: "Ok, that's cool."
+However, if you stay with me in the next part of **Gently intorduction to React Hooks** you should have the first "Ok, that's cool" moment.